davidheineback/tokenizer/README.md

 // Set a new string to tokenize by passing a new string. token.setNewStringToTokenize('New string to tokenize')

-// Set a new lexical grammar to use to tokenize by passing a new grammar. token.setNewLexicalGrammar(arithmeticGrammar)
+//Set a new lexical grammar to use to tokenize by passing a new grammar and a new string to use with  the new lexical grammar. token.setNewLexicalGrammar(arithmeticGrammar, 'string to tokenize')

 // Count number of tokens.
 (Will include count of invalid token!) token.countTokens()```